ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/how-to/check-if-entity-has-changed.java.markdown

-# Session : How to check if entity has changed?
+# Session: How to check if entity has changed?

 To check if specific entity differs from the one downloaded from server `hasChanged` method from `advanced` session operations has been introduced.